CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 4. **Adjust parameters** in the Scene tab on the right.
 For hybrid objects, separate collapsible sections appear for the lens and source halves, each with its own show/hide (eye) and delete buttons, so a single half can be toggled or removed while the other stays.
 The eye button excludes an object from the computation without deleting it.
 Copy the selected object with **Cmd/Ctrl+C** and paste a duplicate in the same place with **Cmd/Ctrl+V**.
 Scene edits — adding, moving, deleting, and adjusting objects and planes — can be reversed with the **undo/redo arrows** to the right of the title (or **Cmd/Ctrl+Z** and **Cmd/Ctrl+Shift+Z**); view settings such as field of view and colour mapping are not part of the undo history.
 5. **The image panel** updates in real time.
 Press C to overlay critical curves and caustics (the chips beside the view dropdown toggle the same overlays). **Zoom** with the mouse wheel or a two-finger pinch; the **scale bar** at the bottom right of the image tracks the angular scale as you zoom (1″, 2″, 5″, or 10″ depending on the field of view), and the View tab accepts an exact FOV value.
 The View tab's **Hide all overlays** switch blanks every annotation and the on-canvas controls (view dropdown, overlay chips, ruler buttons) for a clean plot until switched back.
 Use the **Export** tab to save a PNG, WebM, or GIF.
 6. **Measure angular distances** with the ruler.
 The ruler is off by default: enable it with the **Ruler** toggle in the View tab, or just press **L** (which enables and arms it in one step).
 Its button sits at the bottom-left of the image panel; click it or press **L** to arm it, then click-and-drag on the image between two points: a line appears with its separation in arcseconds and position angle (e.g. `1.42″ · 34°`).
 Each new measurement becomes the selected item, and measurements are editable: click one to select it, drag its line to move it, or drag an endpoint to reshape it.
 Delete the selected measurement with its **trash** button or **Backspace**; clear all of them with the **×** button.
 Measurements persist when you toggle the ruler off.
 The measurement lines are captured in saved PNGs and recordings; the ruler buttons themselves are not.
 7. **Save and load configurations** using the Save / Load buttons in the top bar, next to the preset dropdown (on phones they move into the top bar's **⋯** overflow menu, which also holds Docs, Tour, the shortcut reference, and the theme toggle, keeping undo / redo and presets on a single row).
 The file stores all planes, objects, and parameters along with the full view state, so a loaded config reproduces the same picture: field of view, active quantity, per-quantity color mapping, contour spacing, the critical-curve resolution, point-source grid density, and render scale, and the overlay and ruler toggles.
-Any setting absent from a file (for instance one saved by an older version) loads at its default value.
+Any setting absent from a file loads at its default value.

 ## Keyboard shortcuts